shaunickmistry/intro-to-python/intermediate/webscraping.md

 ### `requests`
 This module allows us to download web pages for us to work with later.
 It doesn't come built in with Python so we'll need to install it.
-This can be done by running `pip install requests` from the command line and using `import requests` in our Python programs.
+This can be done by running `pip3 install requests` from the command line and using `import requests` in our Python programs.
 See [Appendix A](https://automatetheboringstuff.com/appendixa/) for more instructions on how to install third party modules.